- Change Log

 Servers Respond to Requests – Servers receive the client’s Request, do some processing, and then send a Response back to the client.

-- For ADC, Servers are usually web servers that receive HTTP requests from clients, perform the HTTP Method (i.e. command) contained in the request, and the send back the response.
+- For ADC, Servers are usually web servers that receive HTTP requests from clients, perform the HTTP Method (i.e. command) contained in the request, and then send back the response.

 Machines are both Clients and Servers – when a machine or program sends out a Request, that machine/program is a Client.
 When a machine or program receives a Request from another machine, then this machine/program is a Server.
 Many machines, especially ADC machines, perform both client and server functions.